processone/docs.ejabberd.im/content/admin/guide/configuration.md

 -   In the following example, MUC anti abuse options are used.
 An occupant cannot send more than one message every 0.4 seconds and cannot change its presence more than once every 4 seconds.
+The Room IDs can contain only letters and numbers.
 The length of Room IDs and Room Names are limited to 20 characters, and Room Description to 300 characters.
 No ACLs are defined, but some user restriction could be added as well: